Saaki7/IMDB_BOllYwood/README.md

 similarly check the next link starting from 101. https://www.imdb.com/search/title/?title_type=feature&primary_language=hi&sort=num_votes,desc&start=101&ref_=adv_nxt

-So we have to construct a for loop.
+I observed this is the beauty, since we can construct a for loop for changing one page to another.
 Check my [web scrapping JupyterNotebook](web_Scrapper-main) for clear knowledge.

 ## Data Pre-Processing